Sanitation and personal hygiene requirements for non-residential facilities

 Section 4 of the Code (PDF 47KB) looks at the additional requirements that non-residential premises are required to comply with.These additional requirements include:

-- hand drying facilities
+- the provision of soap and hand drying facilities

 - external showers